dinoboff/singpath-verifiers/README.md

 }'
 ```

-You should also need to add the image to `verifier/src/images.json`:
+You would also need to add the image to `verifier/images.json`:
 ```json
 {
     "java": "singpath/verifier2-java",